swLai/BigInteger/README.md

   <img src="./img/demo.png" width="75%" height="75%" />
 </p>

-Note: The results are obtained from ./demo.cpp
+Note 1: The results are obtained from ./demo.cpp
+Note 2: The FFT/KARATSUBA label below each panel is the indication of the "MULTIPLY" setting defined in .\include\define.h

 ## Author